-Special Revenue Fund - The Special Revenue Fund is used to account for revenue sources that are legally restricted to expenditures for specific purposes.
+Special Revenue Funds - The Special Revenue Funds are used to account for revenue sources that are legally restricted to expenditures for specific purposes.
 The School District accounts for its Special Education Fund - Major Fund in the special revenue fund.
+The School District accounts for its Vocational Education Fund as a non-major special revenue fund.